Adamus7/RayDBG-Blog/source/_posts/2018-05-30-Host-your-Bot-in-Azure-Functions-Node-JS.md

 }

 ```
-Now the question is how could I start editing the code of my Bot as `../.funcpack/index.js` is a fully packaged
+Now the question is how could I start editing the code of my Bot as `../.funcpack/index.js` is fully packaged?
 ## Workaround
 Since we know the executable script is packaged by `funcpack`, we can download the source code to a local folder and edit the Bot code locally, then pack the code by `funcpack` and upload them to Azure Functions.
 {% asset_img download-source-code-1.png 500 %}